AndPuk/Data-Analyst-Portfolio/3-Product-Analyst-Project-Ecommerce-Website/3-Solution.md

 5. Counterfactual hypothesis

-Shorter purchase session duration increases revenues.
+A shorter purchase session duration increases revenues.

 6. Insights

 a) After a 2-hour long purchase session, a significant drop in revenue growth;
 b) Although during longer purchase duration sessions on average order value is higher;
 c) The majority of sales are done by new customers;

 d) The shortest (0 - 5 min) and the longest (2 - 24 hours) purchase duration session negatively affect revenue generation;